jackylee1/rynmurdock.github.io/_posts/2020-09-10-GPT3_psycholinguistics.md

 > The brother of the princess who injured

 and this allows us to infer a decision in which either the brother or the princess injured themself.
 It turns out that GPT-2's online attachment "preference" is the complete opposite of its offline behavior, showing a serious bias towards low attachment.
-There is a small caveat: for the online assessment, I've yet to use a corpus with a human baseline.
+There is a caveat, though: for the online assessment, I've yet to use a corpus with a human baseline -- unlike in my offline comparisons.
 It could be that the items are strange in some way, but I will likely be able to collect a corpus where
 I can directly compare to see if the bias is higher than in English speakers.
 I've also found that there is quite a bit of possibility for pushing and pulling this behavior around by slightly altering the length, the nouns, and other features of the sentence, so, again, I'll have to find a baseline for comparison.